-The idea is not that God descends, but that prophecy descends upon the people, "in the sight all the people," meaning that they become "seers," i.e., prophets.
+Not that God descends, but that his prophetic emanation descended "in the sight all the people," meaning that they became "seers," i.e., prophets.

 "And God went up (va'yaal) from him (Jacob) in the place where He talked with him."
+(Genesis 35:13)

-(Genesis 35:13) The subject is the revelation during which God changes Jacob's name to Israel.
-With this verse, Maimonides shifts to the topic of God's ascension from revelation.
+The subject is the moment after God changed Jacob's name to Israel (35:10).
+With this verse, Maimonides turns to God's ascension from revelation.
 At the conclusion of prophecy, God figuratively ascends from the prophet.
 That is why the passage, "And Moses went up unto God" (Exodus 19:3), is not an example of Definition 4, since in Definition 4 ascension indicates God's conclusion of revelation to Jacob.
 By contrast, in Exodus 19:3, Moses ascends in thought (Definition 3) to commence the reception of the Torah.

-"And he left off talking with him, And God went up from (me'al) Abraham."
+"And He left off talking with him, And God went up from (m'al) Abraham."
 (Genesis 17:22) The Midrash, explaining this passage, states that "the Patriarchs are [God's] heavenly chariot" (Genesis Rabbah 47:6, 82:6).
 When the prophet's intellect is activated in the divine communion of revelation, he unites with the emanated intelligence, the active intellect, which equates to the merkavah, the divine chariot.
 Thus, Maimonides links several themes: prophecy, the Account of the Chariot, and God's ongoing providence over His creations.
 Compare his extra definition of alah and yarad in Guide 1:15, where he says that the terms represent the ascent and descent of the prophet himself.
 See essay below.